divyanshu9821/mondrian-pattern/README.md

 # mondrian-pattern
-Inspired from **Piet mondrian's** composition with red blue and yellow painting.
+Inspired from **PIET MONDRIAN's** composition with red blue and yellow painting.